PowerClerk Support Center

 Figure 3: Enabling an Incentive

 When designing an incentive, the Administrator may choose from a range of options to define that incentive’s eligibility conditions.
-These can include a date range as well as Data Field conditions (e.g., Sector = Residential).
+These can include date ranges and Data Field conditions.

 Eligibility Conditions